Are the Mass Protests in Algeria Signs of the Arab Spring 2.0?

 Bouteflika has been in office since 1999, but has made few public appearances since a stroke in 2013.
 This has not stopped him from winning elections or hiring and firing top government officials.
 In light of his incapacitation, opposers of Bouteflika charge that he is not running the country.
 Instead, they believe that his close advisors, including his brother, Said, are ruling.
 There were rumors that this close circle would replace Bouteflika with another FLN-friendly candidate.
 However, they were apparently unable to agree on someone and decided to nominate Bouteflika again.
 Now, Algerians are unhappy that they have not had a say in Bouteflika’s decision to run again.
 The lack of free elections all but ensures a fifth term for him.

 Young Algerians seem to be a driving force behind these protests.
-The country’s largest population segment is the youth, with 70% of Algerians under thirty and half of the population under twenty-five.
-In light of this, the unemployment rate for Algerians between the ages of 15-24 years is 29% and has a negative impact on the country.
+The country’s largest population segment is the youth, with 70 percent of Algerians under thirty and half of the population under twenty-five.
+In light of this, the unemployment rate for Algerians between the ages of 15-24 years is 29 percent and has a negative impact on the country.
 In addition, the government is heavily reliant on oil for revenue, but recent oil prices dropped leading to decreased revenue and a cut in spending on services.
-The GDP reflected this drop by decreasing 0.8%, exacerbating an already crushing unemployment rate.
+The GDP reflected this drop by decreasing 0.8 percent, exacerbating an already crushing unemployment rate.

 As protests gained traction, Bouteflika’s absence was notable.
 He left Algeria for medical treatment in Switzerland the last week of February.
 From there on Sunday, March 3, he confirmed his intention to run for a fifth term.
 The announcement came via a letter submitted by his campaign manager, Abdelghani Zaalane.
 In an apparent effort to mollify protestors, the letter said that should Bouteflika win this election, he would not run again in the future.
 Additionally, Bouteflika has pledged to call for early elections, only if he is elected, within the next year.
 He also plans to organize a national conference “to open the way for a debate to consider proposals to amend the constitution and decide the timing for early elections.”
 He acknowledged the protestors, writing, "I listened and heard the heartfelt cry of protesters and in particular of the thousands of youth who asked me about the future of our country."